What is a UI Style Guide, and why it is a useful tool?

-To define a palette of colors that you will use throughout the website is one of the most important parts of the design process.
+Defining a palette of colors that you will use throughout the website is one of the most important parts of the design process.
 Remember to define colors and stick to them when you start designing.
 This means that the combination of colors must be listed with the numbers of the matching colors.
 There shouldn’t be too many variations, even on different pages.
 It’s also good if you use the main colors of the brand, something that is already familiar to your customers.
-If you’re only a start-up and haven’t come with any ideas, it will be in great use if you check similar businesses to see what is working for them.
-Try to learn from them, but not to copy and think about what diversifies your brand and makes it unique.
+If you’re only a start-up and haven’t come up with any ideas, it will be of great use if you check similar businesses to see what is working for them.
+Try to learn from them, but not copy and think about what diversifies your brand and makes it unique.
 When you define this, it will be much easier to choose the right design elements for your purposes.

-- Typography Scheme (Headlines, Paragraphs, Blockquotes and so on)
+- Typography Scheme (Headlines, Paragraphs, Blockquotes, and so on)

 - UI elements (buttons, forms, links, navigation menus, accordions, tabs, images, sliders, icons, modals, etc)

 A website without its buttons is like a bird without wings.
-So, make sure you define a few buttons variations and reuse them throughout the website.
+So, make sure you define a few button variations and reuse them throughout the website.
 You must include their sizes, colors, styles, spacing, placement, and all other typographic elements.
 Also, if there is a variation of buttons, make sure you define every purpose and write clarification if needed when and why one or another button is used.
 The same must be applied to the other elements mentioned.

 This is one of the main features that designers and developers must bear in mind while working on design elements.
-Mobile-first rule is now the main feature for almost all kinds of businesses.
-Nowadays we have so many different screens like tablets, laptops and even smart TVs.
+The Mobile-first rule is now the main feature for almost all kinds of businesses.
+Nowadays we have so many different screens like tablets, laptops, and even smart TVs.
 We just can’t ignore the need for responsive layouts (grid system).
 That means that our UI Style Guides must address interface layouts across all screen sizes.
 All examples for spacing, padding, and placement must be included.
 It will also be good if we have an example of the design elements in a mobile version.
 Here is a list of the most popular screen resolutions.

 - Additional UI Components